eqasim-org/ile-de-france/docs/cases/corsica.md

 ### A) Regional census data

-Lyon is not included in the census data set that is uesd for Île-de-France (*Zone A*).
+Corsica is not included in the census data set that is used for Île-de-France (*Zone A*).
 Instead, *Zone E* needs to be obtained from the [same source](https://www.insee.fr/fr/statistiques/3625223).
 Download the *dbase* version of *Zone E* and put the respective file (*FD_INDCVIZE_2015.dbf*) into the `data/rp_2015` folder.